JoeShook/udap-devdays-2024/README.md

+﻿# Deprecated

+While this is a valid tutorial all future work will be done in the [udap-dotnet-tutorial](https://github.com/udap-tools/udap-dotnet-tutorial) repository

-﻿# udap-devdays-2024
+# udap-devdays-2024

 Spin up a local UDAP playground.
 Includes FHIR server, static certificates server UDAP Auth Server and UDAP IDP Server.

 [udap-dotnet](https://github.com/udap-tools/udap-dotnet) tutorial.